FDA Approves Marketing Of Consumer Genetic Tests For Some Conditions

 But some are still concerned about whether the genes in question actually correspond to a higher risk of disease reliably enough to warrant direct-to-consumer marketing and testing, as opposed to genetic testing with the guidance of a professional.

 Some health professionals worry that consumers will "take the results and run," as Mary Freivogel put it.
-Freivogel is a certified genetic counselor and the president of the National Society of Genetic Counselors, and added that genetics are just "one piece to the story when it comes to developing a disease."
+Freivogel, a certified genetic counselor and the president of the National Society of Genetic Counselors, added that genetics are just "one piece to the story when it comes to developing a disease."

 Freivogel said speaking with a genetic counselor before getting tested for disease is important.
 "Direct-to-consumer testing takes away a pre-test conversation," she said, where counselors can help patients think about questions like: "What do you want to know?
 What are you going to do with this information?
 Is it something you're prepared to know, or is it going to just make you anxious?"